Happy couple relaxes in pool at oceanfront hotel

 • Other co-branded travel cards

-You may also find credit cards from other types of travel companies, including cruise lines and rental car agencies, that offer loyalty programs and rewards.
+You may also find credit cards from other types of travel companies—like cruise lines and rental car agencies—which offer loyalty programs and rewards.

-Typically the points or miles you earn accrue in your loyalty program account rather than in your credit card account.
+Typically, the points or miles you earn accrues in your loyalty program account rather than in your credit card account.
 Your redemption options also depend on the program’s rules.

 Co-branded cards can be a good option if you frequently travel with the same company.
 However, you may feel limited by the reward redemption options, and the value of your rewards may vary based on current travel prices.